 One case in point is that recent archaeological studies of cave art settings show no sign of repeated occupation or ritualistic ceremony, shamanistic or otherwise.
 There is no evidence that crowds of people revisited the cave paintings.
 Many are also in rather difficult to access recesses in the caves.
 We might assume they would paint for ritualistic purposes, because ritual is what we would do, or because we would visit paintings as in an art gallery: we would draw and paint for public consumption.
 Maybe they didn’t.
 Their motivation cannot be assumed from our modern, standard, cultural practice.
 There is no evidence for the shamanistic, ritualistic explanations that have been the norm.

 In the blurb to Guthrie’s book when it was published over a decade ago, reviewers admitted his extensive analysis, from a hunter’s perspective would upset a lot of people.

-Lastly, hunters, subsistence, and even modern recreational sports hunters, like their hunting items decorated with hunting scenes.
-Shotguns are engraved with birds being flushed and shot, ons and Eskimo hunters regularly carve hunting scenes onto their weapons.
-Many of the paleolithic hunters inscribed their atl-atls and spear shaft straighteners with animals and scenes similar to those found in the caves and rockshelters…detailed animal features, postures, behaviors, and hunting scenes.
+Lastly, hunters, both subsistence and modern recreational sports hunters, like their hunting items decorated with hunting scenes.
+Shotguns are engraved with birds being flushed and shot, or deer in flight, and Eskimo hunters regularly carve hunting scenes onto their weapons.
+Many of the Paleolithic hunters inscribed their atl-atls and spear shaft straighteners with animals and scenes similar to those found in the caves and rockshelters…detailed animal features, postures, behaviors, and hunting scenes.